-My biggest interruptions are phone calls that could have been handled by an email.
+My biggest interruptions are phone calls that could have been handled by email.
 We try to contact adjusters by email only as that saves the adjusters’ time and the notes are easily added to their file documentation.

 You must travel a good bit.
 What tips do you have for readers on how to save time and stress during business travel?

 If you drive a large amount of the time, try to listen to Books on CD/Tape as a great diversion.
-My favorite is the 7 Habits of Highly Effective people.
+My favorite is the 7 Habits of Highly Effective People.
 There is some incredible advice on settling files in that Book on CD.
 The chapter on win-win is a great one for claims people.

 If you could offer just one productivity tip, what would it be?